Josee9988/bashAliases/README.md

 ### Counting lines

-    - clines java css html: will output the number of lines of all the files that are *.java, *.css or *.html
+`Example: "clines java css html": will output the number of lines of all the files that are *.java, *.css or *.html.
+Searched recursively through all subdirectories`

 - **clines 'extension'**: Counts the lines of 1 file extension.
 - **clines 'extension' 'extension'**: Counts the lines of 2 different file extensions.